WOMEN

 CMI Sponsored Adult Literacy Program in Nigeria

-Concern Mission is partnering with Pastors providing adult and non-formal education to low-literate adults, provision of community libraries, and organizing social events for older adults (aged 40 years and above) at Family of God Min,
+Concern Mission is partnering with pastors to provide adult and non-formal education for low-literate adults, establish community libraries, and organize social programs for older adults (aged 40 and above) at Family of God Ministry.

 Women Transforming Communities